An easy, simple roasted potatoes recipe, perfect for every time of the day. Also, this is an excellent alternative to

 We learned how to cook them in a million ways and never got tired of them.
 I also grew up having a lot of respect for them as they kept us alive for many years.

 I remember my parents buying around 150 kg(330 pounds of potatoes) in October every year.
 The potatoes were supposed to last until the end of March.

-The potatoes’ sacks were kept in wooden boxes covered with old blankets so they don’t freeze.
-Besides the potatoes, we always stored carrots inboxes full of sand.
+My parents used to keep the sacks of potatoes in wooden boxes covered with old blankets, so they don’t freeze.
+Besides the potatoes, we always stored carrots in boxes full of sand.

-My mom used to can lots of vegetables and fruits bought from the farmers market over the summer and canned them for winter.
+My mom used to buy lots of vegetables and fruits from the farmer’s market over the summer and canned them for winter.
 We had sauerkraut in a barrel and apples wrapped in newspapers.
-In the ’80’s it was the worst, and we had to prepare during the entire warm season.
+In the ’80s, the lack of food was the worst, and we had to prepare during the entire warm season.

-Now that I live in the United States and food is easy to find, I try to eat fewer potatoes and other vegetables.
-However, once in a while, I still cook them, as potatoes were always considered comfort food and an important item on the table in my culture.
+Now that I live in the United States and food is easy to find, I try to eat fewer potatoes and more of the other vegetables.
+However, I still cook them once in a while, as potatoes were always considered comfort food and an essential item on the table in my culture.

-There is nothing easier than this recipe of roasted potatoes, and you can make them any time of the year for any meal.
+There is nothing easier than this roasted potatoes recipe, and you can make them any time of the year for any meal.

 How to make these roasted potatoes:

 Preheat the oven to 400F.
 Brush and clean your potatoes.
-If you use organic ones, do not peel them, but if you use conventional ones, please remove the skin.
-Too many pesticides…
+If you use organic ones, do not peel them, but please remove the skin if you use conventional ones, as the skin holds all the pesticides.

-Cut them in small bite size if they are bigger, if you use the small, new ones, let them the size they are.
+Cut them into small bite-size if they are bigger.
+If you use the small, new ones, let them be the size they are.

 Bake them at 400F for 45mins to an hour until they roast and get crispy.

 Serve them warm for breakfast with eggs and bacon, for lunch or dinner with your favorite meat and a salad.

 Enjoy !
-They are delicious and so easy to make, so easy that you do not have any excuse not to!
+They are delicious and easy to make, so easy that you do not have any excuse not to!